Will Your Records Management Policies, Procedures, Guidelines, Schedules, And Systems Protect Your Utility?

 - instructions for preservation and destruction of public records, and

-- Does your Utility have procedures to apply retention to official records, and duplicate copies, including:
+- Does your Utility have procedures to apply retention to records, and duplicate copies, including:

-- written steps on how to apply retention to electronic records stored on shared network drives, email, and data systems?
+- written steps on how to apply retention to electronic records stored on email, shared network drives, collaboration areas, and data systems, and

 - Does your Utility have an e-mail management guideline describing the retention and disposition (deletion) of emails by type and steps to defensibly dispose of emails, including: